Jeep Grand Cherokee vs. Commander: A comparison of the usability of these two four-wheel drive vehicles, both suited to snowy mountain driving

 Let's think about the conditions for the car you would like to use to go skiing or snowboarding in the snowy mountains

-. ・There is enough space inside the vehicle to comfortably store long items (skis, snowboards) of about 180 cm and other gear
+. - There's enough space inside the vehicle to comfortably fit long items (skis, snowboards, etc.) and gear up to about 180cm in length.

-. ・It has various functions that make it strong on snowy roads
+- It has various features that make it strong on snowy roads

-・It can comfortably accommodate sleeping in the vehicle when necessary.
+- It can comfortably accommodate overnight stays in the vehicle when needed.

 There's no doubt that these are roughly the conditions that Jeep needs.
 Among Jeep models, the ones that easily meet these criteria are the flagship Grand Cherokee, which boasts Jeep's traditional off-road capabilities, and the Commander, a diesel-engine, three-row, seven-passenger SUV.
 These two vehicles look similar, but what are they actually like inside, and how easy are they to use?